AbdulSuboor-Syed/HandIn-HandOut/Future Works.md

 4. Adding Confirm Email
 5. Adding Reset Password
 6. Adding Forgot Password with Email
-7. Sell Books page can be turned into an online service with incorporation of API and students can send request to sell books and send information to the Admin and the collaborators about books they own.
+7. With the introduction of API, the Sell Books page may be converted into an online service where students can make requests to sell books and transmit information about books they possess to the Admin and collaborators.
-8. Adding appointment system so that each student who wishes to buy / rent / sell books have an appointment which can be managed by admins and collaborators.
+8. Adding an appointment system so that any student who wants to purchase, rent, or sell books has an appointment that admins and collaborators can manage.